-Dimension Sub dimensions Explanations Dimension 3: Creation of digital contents 3.1 Creating and modifying digital resources - Creation and edition of digital content in multiple formats - Expressing yourself by digital resources 3.2 Integration and revision of digital content - Using digital media to integrate new tasks/formats/ activities into the learning process in order to (further) develop digital content - Edition, presentation and sharing of digital content 3.3 Responsible use of digital media Knowledge of copyright and licensing laws regarding data, information and digital content Knowledge and compliance with legal requirements for the creation and further development of digital content Respecting of personal rights Dimension 6: Media-mediat- ed Communi- cation 6.1 Digital participation (interaction, collaboration) - Ensuring that all stakeholders have access to the digital media - Consideration of previous knowledge of all involved parties - Knowledge and understanding of appropriate digital means of communication for a given context - Exchange data, information and digital content with others by using appropriate digital media - Participation of social, public and private services by using digital media 6.2 Active involvement of all participants Using of digital media/technologies to increase and foster the active and creative engagement of stakeholders Suggestions for complex problem-solving processes 6.3 Netiquette Awareness of rules of conduct with regard to the use of digital technologies and interaction in digital environments.
-Adaptation of communication strategies to the respective context Raising awareness of cultural and generational diversity in digital environments 6.4 Digital Identity - Development and management of digital identity - Protection of own reputation - Protection of data generated by multiple digital media
+Dimension Sub dimensions Explanations Dimension 3: Creation of digital contents 3.1 Creating and modifying digital resources Creation and edition of digital content in multiple formats Expressing yourself by digital resources 3.2 Integration and revision of digital content Using digital media to integrate new tasks/formats/ activities into the learning process in order to (further) develop digital content Edition, presentation and sharing of digital content 3.3 Responsible use of digital media Knowledge of copyright and licensing laws regarding data, information and digital content Knowledge and compliance with legal requirements for the creation and further development of digital content Respecting of personal rights Dimension 6: Media-mediat- ed Communi- cation 6.1 Digital participation (interaction, collaboration) Ensuring that all stakeholders have access to the digital media Consideration of previous knowledge of all involved parties Knowledge and understanding of appropriate digital means of communication for a given context Exchange data, information and digital content with others by using appropriate digital media Participation of social, public and private services by using digital media 6.2 Active involvement of all participants Using of digital media/technologies to increase and foster the active and creative engagement of stakeholders Suggestions for complex problem-solving processes 6.3 Netiquette Awareness of rules of conduct with regard to the use of digital technologies and interaction in digital environments.
+Adaptation of communication strategies to the respective context Raising awareness of cultural and generational diversity in digital environments 6.4 Digital Identity Development and management of digital identity Protection of own reputation Protection of data generated by multiple digital media

-T Dimension 9: 9.1 Actively - Fostering the active and creative engagement of Empowering engaging learners by using digital media.
-Learners Learners - Fostering of deep, transversal thinking - Dealing with complex practical issues - Extension of teaching to real learning situations 0.0.00 9.2 Differentiation and personalisation - Supporting learners in their learning process in order to achieve individual learning aims at their own learning pace 10.1 Guidance - Support learners individually and in groups by using digital media - Offering of innovative and new support strategies 10.2 Collaborative learning - Fostering of collaborative learning through digital media , and the second - Preparation learners specifically for using digital media and enable them to use digital media in group work phases, so that their cooperation and communication can be strengthened j 10.3 Didactical planning, preparation and implementation of teaching units by Conscious use of digital media in the classroom - Planning, designing and implementation of digital teaching methods D using digital media Dimension 11: 11.1 Collaborative - Using of digital tools and technologies for Learning learning collaborative processes and for the development of results within group work to strengthen communicative group processes 11.2 Self-regulated - Using of digital media to control and support the learning individual learning process 12: Important comp Cypxiotang sprogress calcive decemented and reviewed by using digital media In summary, the VET-DigCom Mode Organiskas an foundamental national fraction of the contraction of the contr for teachers and learners with regard the tigg talking imported ites, especially in the vocation 0 ld be mentioned that the characteristics of the ories vary in strength depending on the sector and the training occupation.
-Moreover, focal points are also set differently in the individua areas.
-It is also evident that the contents of the VET-DigCom Model relate primarily to evertheless, the content components of this model other areas of education.
-This also shows that the model is already used within the Era smus+ project DigI-VET.
+Dimension 9: Empowering Learners 9.1 Actively engaging Learners Fostering the active and creative engagement of learners by using digital media.
+Fostering of deep, transversal thinking Dealing with complex practical issues Extension of teaching to real learning situations 9.2 Differentiation and personalisation - Supporting learners in their learning process in order to achieve individual learning aims at their own learning pace 10.1 Guidance - Support learners individually and in groups by using digital media - Offering of innovative and new support strategies 10.2 Collaborative learning Fostering of collaborative learning through digital media Preparation learners specifically for using digital media and enable them to use digital media in group work phases, so that their cooperation and communication can be strengthened 10.3 Didactical planning, preparation and implementation of teaching units by using digital media Conscious use of digital media in the classroom - Planning, designing and implementation of digital teaching methods Dimension 11: Learning 11.1 Collaborative learning - Using of digital tools and technologies for collaborative processes and for the development of results within group work to strengthen communicative group processes 12: Important comp 11.2 Self-regulated learning tences for digital change - Using of digital media to control and support the individual learning process Averiance progress carrise desce mented and reviewed by using digital media In summary, the VET-DigCom Mo de Ongavidasion foto da matitati la tikatati gopfræse work tor teachers and learners with regard tthdiggtabligitapertedices, especially in the vocational training context .
+However, it shou Id be mentioned that the characteristics of the the training occu areas.
+It is also ev ipation.
+Moreover, for vident that the content ocal points are also set differently in the individual nts of the VET-DigCom Model relate primarily to vocational educa can be modified tion and training.
+N and also adapted to evertheless, the content components of this model other areas of education.
+This also shows that the model is already used within the Erasmus+ project DigI-VET.